Building robots to inspire students,

 We prioritize team bonding and growth along with engineering accomplishment, with the belief that it takes a solid team to build a winning robot.
 This year, the team is composed of 200 students and is developing for three main technical projects.
 On top of our Mars Rover Project, which is working on a tele-operated rover for competition in both the University Rover Challenge and the European Rover Challenge, the team’s Autonomous Underwater Vehicle (AUV) Project will be undergoing a massive re-design for the RoboSub competition in California.

-Additionally, the team’s newest project, Drone, is developing an autonomous fixed-wing aerial vehicle to enter its first-ever competition this year at SUAS in Maryland!
-Finally, our dedicated Business Committees manage the substantial organizational effort.
+Additionally, the team’s newest project, Drone, is developing an autonomous fixed-wing aerial vehicle for the SUAS competition in Maryland.
+Finally, our Business project manage the substantial organizational effort.
 On top of day-to-day operations, Business takes care of critical strategizing for maximizing the organization’s success, value, brand impact, and morale.

 Interested in joining?